skrey/yellow-extensions/templates/wiki/README.md

 To uninstall delete the template files and folder.

-Hot to use a wiki?
+How to use a wiki?
 ------------------
 The wiki is available on your website as `http://website/wiki/`.
 To make the wiki  your home page, set `contentHomeDir = wiki/` in your system/config/config.ini file.
 Wiki pages can be sorted by date, tag and title.